hzuzu/gRNADesign/README.md

-# gRNADesign: A pipeline to design gRNA and calculate RNA fold scores, mismatches to cDNA's
+# gRNADesign: A pipeline to design gRNA and calculate RNA fold scores and mismatches to cDNA's
-It is specifically designed for Bazzini Lab.
+It is specifically designed for Bazzini Lab at Stowers Institute for Medical Research.

 ## Information